Great Marlow School, white logo

 The School Nurse

-Mrs Michelle Walker is a qualified nurse and midwife with years of experience in NHS hospitals.
-Her hours of work are Monday to Thursday, term time and her expertise and experience are greatly valued.
+Nicky Jones is GMS’s medical practitioner, she is a previously registered nurse, who has expertise in a number of areas including being first aid trained.
+Her hours of work are Monday to Thursday, term time.
 On Fridays, the matron is Jan Billins, she is work-place, first-aid trained.

-They are situated in T Block, in a purpose built medical room with an office.
-This allows them to care for the children in a comfortable environment.
+The medical room is situated in T Block, in a purpose built area with an attached office.
+This allows children to be cared for in a comfortable environment.
 Students with medical conditions, personal to them, can be assessed and monitored in a safe way.
-They administer medicine, as required by the student and consented by parent or carer.
+The staff administer medicine, as required by the student and consented by parent or carer.

 Asthma Inhalers, Epipens and all other Medication